polanco-jaime/ROAD_TO_THE_FUTURE/README.md

 ## Additional Information

-For more information about the paper or to obtain the data and code used in the analysis, please contact the author directly.
+For more information about the paper or to obtain the data used in the analysis, please contact the author directly.

-Please note that this is a draft README file, and you may want to modify or expand it as necessary to better suit your needs.